will-wow/fred/README.md

     baat help - Displays all of the help commands that baat knows about.
     ...

+You can debug a script by running:

+    % coffee --nodejs --debug node_modules/.bin/hubot --name "baat"

+There is a launch.json set up for VSCode - run Attach to Baat from the debugger to be able to set breakpoints.

 ### Configuration

 A few scripts (including some installed by default) require environment